pybricks/uncrustify/README.md

 Alternatively multiple or single files that should be processed can be specified at the command end without flags.
-If the flag `--no-backup` is missing, every file saved with the initial name and an additional suffix (can be changed with --suffix).
+If the flag `--no-backup` is missing, every file is saved with the initial name and an additional suffix (can be changed with --suffix).

 For more options descriptions call: